launch-it-labs/gameplumbingframework/README.md

 - `MockCloud` enables `SOs` to be developed within Unity and without waiting for deploys
 - `MockCloud` enables the debugger to oversee the full stack, so breakpoints in your `ServerObjects` can be triggered from gameplay
 - `SOs` can be tested independently
-- Auto-generate diagrams to illustrate how they are interact
+- Auto-generate diagrams to illustrate how they interact
-- `SO's` can be deployed to a serverless AWS backend through the Unity Editor
+- `SOs` can be deployed to a serverless AWS backend through the Unity Editor
 - UI inspector that uses autocomplete to find game state

 Finally, GPF handles deployment for you by including a stack management panel from inside of Unity.
 Developers can easily spin up a stack for their branch and test multiplayer functionality with others.